vktr274/MLP-Fashion-MNIST/README.md

 ## Comparison and Conclusion

 Both frameworks offer a similar Sequential API which provides a container for layers.
 The Sequential constructor in Tensorflow takes a list of layers as a parameter, whereas PyTorch takes layers as parameters or an OrderedDict of layers as a single parameter.
 Fully connected layers in Tensorflow are implemented as Dense layers, whereas PyTorch uses Linear layers.
-Dense layers in Tensorflow only require the number of units in the layer as a parameter, whereas Linear layers require the number of inputs and the number of units in the layer as parameters.
+Dense layers in Tensorflow only require the number of units in the layer as a parameter, whereas Linear layers in PyTorch require the number of inputs and the number of units in the layer as parameters.

 Tensorflow, in addition to custom training loops, includes a fit method for model training and validation, but PyTorch relies on the programmer to create their own training loop, where it's required to zero gradients, run the forward pass, calculate the loss, run the backward pass, and update the weights in each batch of an epoch, and validation loop after each parameter optimization step.
-In addition to training, the fit method is able to create a validation dataset from the training dataset.
+In addition to training, the fit method in Tensorflow is able to create a validation dataset from the training dataset.
 In PyTorch, we had to create a validation dataset manually.

 Both frameworks have different approaches to loss functions.
 In PyTorch, we used Negative Log Likelihood, which expects the output of the model to be a log of the probability distribution (output of LogSoftmax).
 In Tensorflow, we used Sparse Categorical Crossentropy, which expects the output of the model to be a distribution of probabilities (output of Softmax).
 Both, Sparse Categorical Crossentropy in Tensorflow and Negative Log Likelihood in PyTorch, accept target labels as integers.
 We note that the alternative in PyTorch is to use Cross Entropy Loss without applying LogSoftmax to the output of the model because this loss function applies LogSoftmax and NLLLoss in a single class.